-- protecting children from maltreatment. - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes. - preventing impairment of children's mental or physical health or development.
+- protecting children from abuse and maltreatment. - preventing impairment of children's health and development. - providing support to meet children's needs when problems emerge - ensuring children grow up with safe and effective care. - taking action to enable all children and young people to have the best outcomes. - providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, inside or outside the home, including online.